 At the hotel

-Art gallery, reading room, board games and free WiFi in common areas.
+Private beach, spa and wellness center, art gallery, reading room, board games, free-to-use bikes and free WiFi in common areas.
 In rooms: free bottled water, Nespresso coffee machine, herbal bath products.

 Our favourite rooms